Your B2B Social Media Strategy Is Useless Without This

 I also advise you to NEVER schedule engagement.
 Engagement is meant to be a two-way-conversation with your community.
 You can read more about that here.

-Looking at your results, you can compare these metrics against your social media strategy goals and your business goals to figure out what is working and what isn’t.
+Looking at your Google Analytics results, you can compare these metrics against your social media and business goals to figure out what is working and what isn’t.

 Once you have determined this, you can start to modify your tasks for each platform to improve your results.
 You may even find that a particular social media platform isn’t working for you as well as you thought it would.
-Don’t be afraid to modify your strategy and plan!
+Don’t be afraid to modify your social media strategy and plan.

 Social media is an excellent tool to help you achieve your goals, but in order for you to truly achieve the results you want, you must:

-- understand which goals social media can help you achieve
+- understand which goals your social media strategy can help you achieve

 - create a social media strategy based on your unique business and needs